alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-09-17-adventures-in-the-terraform-dsl-part-vii-resource-for_each-in-terraform-0.12.6.md

 ## Introduction

 I was excited about Terraform's resource for_each feature when it was announced because I frequently use the comparable create_resources feature in Puppet.
 Puppet's resource for_each was introduced in Puppet 2.6 in 2011.
-It is a particularly useful if you have a number of resources that are like data more than config.
+It is particularly useful if you have a number of resources that are like data more than config.

 In this post, I look in detail at Terraform's new resource for_each feature, which was released recently in Terraform 0.12.6, and I cover off what it can do and compare it to the Puppet 2.6 create_resources feature as well as the Puppet 4 resource iteration.
 In the end I conclude that it is not possible to emulate Puppet's resource iteration and discuss therefore how Terraform could be improved.